7 reasons to visit Antigua, a winter sun favourite

 Antigua is every bit the Caribbean idyll writ large: swathed in tropical greenery, alive with all manner of exotic sights and sounds, and with a brilliant necklace of dazzling white sand beaches fringing much of its coastline, it's a dreamy paradise for holidaymakers.

 Antigua is, of course, no stranger to tourism, which ensures facilities are second to none with a slew of first class luxury hotels, a wealth of great restaurants, and plenty to see and do if you can pull yourself away from those epic beaches.
 We're talking loads of history and a rich bounty of wildlife, through to superb shopping and a hop across to Antigua's near neighbour, Barbuda.

-It's also hugely accessible with Virgin Atlantic offering fabulous fares to Antigua direct from London Gatwick.
-So, slip on your sandals and sunglasses as we take a tour of this deeply special Caribbean island - which only gained its independence from Britain in 1981 - and examine the seven reasons you should visit Antigua in 2018.
+It's also hugely accessible with Virgin Atlantic offering fabulous fares to Antigua direct from London Heathrow.
+So, slip on your sandals and sunglasses as we take a tour of this deeply special Caribbean island.

 1. Hit the beach

 The local tourist slogan really feels like it rings true on Antigua: "a beach for every day of the year", and we're not just talking about any old beaches either.
 We're talking seriously stunning strips of puffy white sand tinged at sunrise and sunset with a pink hue, the type you might imagine only exist in the glossy brochures.

 The (very) good news is that the beaches in Antigua really are that spectacular.
 A reef handily protects the gorgeous strip of sand in Half Moon Bay, which is ideal for snorkelling.
 For watersports, Dickenson Bay fits the bill with sailing and windsurfing the most popular activities.
 If the sands here are too busy for you however, just take your towel to aptly named Runaway Beach next door.